telliott99/MyMath/int-physics/shell_theorem.rst

 Law of cosines
 ==============

-While the above equation sounds nice, the trouble is that it contains three variables:  :math:`s, \phi`, and :math:`\theta`.
+While the above equation looks nice, the trouble is that it contains three variables:  :math:`s, \phi`, and :math:`\theta`.
 However, the law of cosines comes to the rescue.
-We write two formulas:
+We use that to get two formulas.
+The first is:

 .. math::